 Marketplace sellers face a unique challenge: the brand often exists primarily on Amazon or Etsy, and AI search engines cite marketplace listings directly.
 AEO for marketplace sellers is less about blog content and more about ensuring the AI search engine pulls from your listing (with correct pricing and reviews) rather than a competitor's.

-Recommended approach: Start with Otterly ($29/mo) to monitor how AI search engines reference your products and whether they cite your Amazon listing, a competitor's, or a third-party review site.
+Recommended approach: Start by tracking what AI search engines say about your products and whether they cite your Amazon listing, a competitor's, or a third-party review site.
 If AI search engines are pulling from third-party reviews, invest in YouTube product content (Loudmink Max) and Reddit presence in category subreddits (Loudmink Pro+).
 No current AEO platform directly optimizes Amazon listings for AI search engines, which means marketplace sellers need a hybrid approach: AEO platform for off-marketplace presence, plus manual optimization of marketplace listings with structured product data.

 Frequently Asked Questions